Buenos Aires Football Club

-The Buenos Aires Football Club (frequently abbreviated as "BAFC") was an Argentine association football club from Buenos Aires, considered the first football club not only in Argentina but in South America.
-Although BAFC was founded to play association football, the club would then adopt the rules of rugby union.
+The Buenos Aires Football Club (frequently abbreviated as "BAFC") was an Argentine club from Buenos Aires, considered the first to play any form of football club not only in Argentina but in South America.

+The club was established by a group of railway workers and during its existence, it repeatedly switched from association to rugby football codes.

 History

 By 1867 there was a wide British community living in Buenos Aires.
 Most of them had established there coming from the United Kingdom as managers and workers of the British-owned railway lines that operated in Argentina.
 British citizens founded social and sports clubs where they could practise their sports, such as bowls, cricket, football, golf, horse riding, rugby union and tennis amongst others.